 No person who knows that under the terms of any policy of life assurance, will, settlement, or statute or otherwise howsoever he is entitled or will become entitled by reason or in consequence of the death of another person to any real or personal property shall give or sign any certificate concerning the death of such other person for any of the purposes of this Act.

-[Appendix “A” amended in Gazette 17 December 1954 p.
-2252; 24 February 1978 pp.560-1; 29 June 1984 p.1781; 24 September 2002 p.4767-8; 30 Dec 2004 p.
-6933.]
+[Form 13 inserted in Gazette 17 Dec 1954 p.
+2252.]

 Appendix “B”